 Profit taking targets are the next higher or lower support or resistance line.
 If the trade is bullish and prices are moving higher from a support line, the next resistance target is your profit target.
 When prices reach that level, or if they begin to show signs of topping while near it, it is advisable that profits be taken.
 The stop-loss function can be set initially at -5% of your position.
 This will give the asset some wiggle room before making its move higher and will not damage accounts if triggered.

-As you embark on your next move, keep in mind that the IQ Option platform allows you to set a target profit as well which can be put at 100% to start.
+As you embark on your next move, keep in mind that the IQ Option platform allows you to set a target profit as well which can be put before you open the deal.
 However, savvy traders will close once they have reached a specified price target like support or resistance.
 Using support and resistance lines is a great way to enhance your trading experience.
 The more you work on your trading skills and techniques, the greater you increase your chances of catching a big break.
 Why not give stochastic a try?Trade now

 GENERAL RISK WARNING